bbolker/stat794_bigdata/dsatcl_notes_emma.md

 ```

 ##  3.2 Copying Local Files to the Docker Container
- * This sections talks about copy local files to the container... but my container just has all the local files already in it...
+ * This sections talks about copying local files to the container... but my container just has all the local files already in it...
  * I'm skipping this... it's just the command 'cp [local files] [directory to be moved to]'
  * If I start the image with a volume in the directory the data is in, why is the data already there? did it get automatically copied over...?